stefanhts/GoPI/README.md

 passes the writer and request to another function which has context on which endpoint we are handling.
 These functions will then return the action or something along those lines
+2. UPDATE: we can read the endpoint name from the url path r.URL.Path